-Look for mealy potatoes - otherwise known as baking potatoes - as they have a lower moisture content and are perfect for the mash in this classic dish.
+Look for floury potatoes - otherwise known as baking potatoes - as they have a lower moisture content and are perfect for the mash in this classic dish.

 Sieve or mash the potatoes and mix with the cabbage and cream.
 Season well with salt and pepper.